wintercg/proposal-common-minimum-api/asynclocalstorage.md

 This would ensure that whenever `reject()` is called, it enters the context that was current when the promise was created.

-Why is this the case?
-The `reject()` itself is *not* an asynchronous operation but it directly *schedules* the emission of the unhandled reject event.
-It's *that* scheduling of the event that qualifies as an asynchronous operation boundary through which the current async context should be scheduled.